Participatory Planning Produces Strategic Blueprints for Cities

 Graeme Thompson, communications specialist for the Tetra Tech-implemented U.S. Agency for International Development (USAID) Urban Municipal Governance project (UMG) in Guatemala, discusses how the project executed a three-month technical assistance initiative to help four municipalities deliver high-quality operating plans to the Ministry of Finance.
 All opinions expressed in this post are the author’s own.

-In a recent post on the USAID Urban Links blog, Graeme explains how Tetra Tech has supported urban municipalities to efficiently deliver public services.
+In a post on the USAID Urban Links blog, Graeme explains how Tetra Tech has supported urban municipalities to efficiently deliver public services.
 The UMG project is a five-year project designed to reduce levels of violence in municipalities most at risk of violent crime through enhanced municipal governance, increased coverage and quality of municipal services, and improved citizen participation in and oversight of government.

 Is it possible for urban municipalities to efficiently deliver public services without a strategic annual operating plan?